GREENLOOP v2.4.0 / verification layer / MIT

 Instructions persuade.
 Hooks enforce.

-PreToolUse gate: file edits are blocked until .greenloop/state.json exists, so Phase 1 can't be skipped.
+PreToolUse gate: file edits are blocked until .greenloop/state.json exists.

-Stop gate: the session can't end while scripts/verify.sh exits non-zero.
-"Continue till green" becomes a property of the system, not a hope.
+Stop gate: the session cannot end while scripts/verify.sh exits non-zero.

-GREEN = every Definition-of-Done item satisfied AND every harness check passes AND no known unresolved error remains in scope.
-Mechanically verifiable: "looks correct" is never GREEN.
+GREEN: every done item satisfied, every harness check passed, no known unresolved error in scope.

 It works pasted into a chat box.

-“Here's GREENLOOP.md.
-I want a site with the delivery and feel of a high-end Framer site (animated icons, motion, clean typography), and it should take style changes that equally match.”
+"Here is GREENLOOP.md.
+I want a site with the delivery and feel of a high-end Framer site, and it should take style changes that equally match."

-Agent · Phase 2 → 4, before any code
+Agent / Phase 2 to 4 before code

 Refused to copy pixels.
 Reconstructed the upper layers first, the constraints that caused the reference to emerge, and returned the chain as the deliverable:

-└ brand-spec.md the feeling + what was deliberately NOT done
+`-- brand-spec.md the feeling and what was deliberately not done

 Get the files